richhh520/Awesome_Bias_and_Fairness_Datasets_and_Benchmarks/README.md

 Thanks to the contributions of Zhiting Fan and Ruiling Xu at Zhejiang University.
 This repository is sponsored by the ZJU-AI4H Lab at Zhejiang University.

+Thanks to ``Bias and Fairness in Large Language Models: A Survey''.

 # Datasets and Benchmarks
 | Dataset | Number of Data | Year | Description | Category/Task | Targeted Social Group | Input | Category of Metrics | Paper| Dataset Link |